 Coordinated Student Services Teams (CSST) comprised of school psychologists, pupil personnel workers, and counselors implement the CSS Program.
-Applying their unique knowledge and skills, CSSTs respond to crisis situations; screen for academic, behavioral, and emotional barriers to learning; deliver evidence-based interventions that increase in intensity as needed; monitor ongoing student progress in response to interventions, and engage in systematic, data-based decision making about services for individual students.
+These staff apply their unique knowledge and skills to work with educators.
+CSSTs respond to crisis situations; screen for academic, behavioral, and emotional barriers to learning; deliver evidence-based interventions that increase in intensity as needed; monitor ongoing student progress in response to interventions, and engage in systematic, data-based decision making about services for individual students.
 Their expertise is vital to achieving successful and equitable student outcomes.

-The budget for the CSS Program is \$31,232,074, including 239.9 FTE positions.
-This is an increase of \$308,370 over the FY 2015 budgeted amount of \$30,923,704.
-The resources supported by the budget for this program are as follows:
+To build a multiyear framework that enables CSSTs to improve services for vulnerable students, the total amount budgeted for the CSS Program is \$32,567,805, including 252.4 FTE positions.
+This is an increase of \$1,644,101 and 12.5 FTE positions from the FY 2015 budgeted amount of \$30,923,704 and 239.9 FTE positions.
+The resources and programs included in this budget, and any significant program changes from the prior year, are described below.

-• School Counseling -159.3 FTE, \$18,916,520
+• School Counseling -162.8 FTE, \$19,304,538

 The school counselors assigned to CSSTs provide services that focus on the assessment and delivery of intensive services for individual students that go beyond those related to student scheduling and preparation for college and careers.
 Counselors on CSSTs review student records and obtain information that the CSST needs to develop an appropriate response to each student's needs.
 Working with individual students and their families, counselors on the CSSTs monitor the academic progress and behavior of all students receiving CSS program services.
+The FY 2016 budget for this program includes \$289,411 for an additional 3.5 FTE school counselor positions.
+This enhancement supports the social emotional wellbeing of MCPS students by reducing the caseloads of counselors to levels lower than those of the prior year.

-• School Psychologists - 30.6 FTE, \$4,187,863
+• School Psychologists - 35.6 FTE, \$4,702,985

-School psychologists on the CSSTs conduct psychological assessments of students with academic, emotional, and mental health needs that impact learning.
-In addition to their work on CSSTs, these school psychologists serve as resources to staff and parents regarding psychological services, academic and behavioral interventions, documenting interventions and progress monitoring, and implementing schoolwide practices that promote learning, and child development.
+The school psychologists on the CSSTs are those who conduct psychological assessments of students with academic, emotional, and mental health needs that impact learning.
+In addition to their work on CSSTs, these school psychologists serve as resources to staff and parents regarding the range of psychological services, academic and behavioral interventions, documentation of interventions and progress monitoring, school wide practices to promote learning, and child development.
 They also plan and conduct professional learning opportunities for fellow professionals and interns and support schools when crises occur.
+The amount budgeted for FY 2016 includes \$405,185 for an additional 5.0 FTE school psychologist positions.
+The addition of these staff positions will improve the in-school delivery of mental health supports to students with the most immediate needs.

-• Pupil Personnel Workers - 50.0 FTE, \$8,127,691
+Pupil Personnel Workers - 54.0 FTE, \$8,560,282

-The major functions and activities of pupil personnel workers (PPW) who serve on CSSTs are to address attendance and truancy concerns and to serve as resources to staff and parents.
+The major functions and activities of PPWs are to address attendance and truancy concerns and to serve as resources to staff and parents.
 PPWs conduct investigative conferences for students who are recommended for expulsion and process school change requests as indicated.
 In addition, PPWs support schools when crises occur and provide oversight, training, and compliance monitoring for system wide implementation of Section 504 of the Rehabilitation Act of 1973.
+The amount budgeted for FY 2016 includes \$369,646 for 4.0 additional FTE positions.
+The additional staff positions will enable PPWs to better meet the needs of individual students and their parents and increase the ability of school-based staff to promote social emotional learning.